Hélie de Talleyrand-Périgord, Duke of Sagan: Early life

-Talleyrand was born on August 23, 1859 to Boson de Talleyrand-Périgord, the 4th Duke of Talleyrand (1832-1910) and Jeanne Seillière (1839-1905), the heiress to Baron de Seilliere, army supply contractor who had enriched himself during the Franco-Prussian War.
+Talleyrand was born on August 23, 1859, to Boson de Talleyrand-Périgord, the 4th Duke of Talleyrand (1832-1910) and Jeanne Seillière (1839-1905), the heiress to Baron de Seilliere, army supply contractor who had enriched himself during the Franco-Prussian War.
 His younger brother was Boson de Talleyrand-Périgord (1867-1952), duc de Valençay.

 His paternal grandparents were Napoléon Louis, III. duc de Talleyrand-Périgord (1811-1898) and Anne Louise Charlotte Alix de Montmorency (1810-1858).
 His paternal great-grandparents were Alexandre de Talleyrand-Périgord, Duke of Dino (1787–1872) and later duc de Talleyrand-Périgord, and Dorothea of Courland, Duchess of Sagan (1793–1862).
 Another great-grandfather was the Duke of Montmorency.

 Peerage

 In 1910, upon the death of his father, he succeeded to his father's titles, becoming His Serene Highness, the 5th Duke of Talleyrand and Herzog zu Sagan.
-On 10 July 1912, he was confirmed as the 5th Duke of Dino by Umberto II, the King of Italy.
+On 10 July 1912, he was confirmed as the 5th Duke of Dino by Victor Emmanuel III, the King of Italy.
 After his death, his titles passed to his younger brother, as his only son predeceased him.